 Offering up a flavour of Rossendale and as many of them are weekend long events they give youthe chance to stay over and explore the rest of Rossendale.

 Rossendale prides itself on giving people a real feel of the culture, friendliness and uniqueness of the towns that make up The Valley.

-The Rossendale 60’s Festival is acknowedged by all who have been as one of the premier annual events in the Northwest.
-It is now in it’s third year and as you will see from the posts from last year, it covers much of what people associate with the 60’s era including ‘Scootfest’ a scooter rally, classic cars, live music at a number of venues, fashion, food, hippie markets and for the first time this year we have the ‘Rally in the Valley’, a VW campervan gathering in Rawtenstall.
-The Festival will be taking place on 11th, 12th and 13th September 2015, and is a Rossendale Valley wide Festival, includes events in Rawtenstall, Bacup, Haslingden and Whitworth.
-The Festival’s main aim is to attract and expose visitors to the beauty, heritage and culture of Rossendale.
-What better way than to create a Festival with a theme that young and old can relate to.
+The Rossendale 60’s Festival is acknowedged by all who have been as one of the premier annual events in the North West.
+It is now in it’s fifth year and it covers much of what people associate with the 60’s era, including ‘Scootfest’ a scooter rally, classic cars, live music at a number of venues; fashion, food, hippie markets and we have the ‘Rally in the Valley’, a VW campervan gathering in Rawtenstall.
+Attracting and exposing visitors to the beauty, heritage and culture of the Valley of Rossendale with a theme that young and old can relate to.

 Join the community in a fun-filled day packed with local live music, dance acts, stalls, food, drink and children’s activities.

 Christmas in Rossendale prides itself in being distinctive.
 The beautiful Valley of Rossendale, incorporating Rawtenstall, Haslingden, Helmshore, Bacup and Whitworth, all within a 10 mile radius, providing visitors with the opportunity to see Christmas celebrated in many community ways.
 Festive events with markets, choirs, brass bands and local talent.
 Santa visit Grottos for the children.